 The Company has identified 12 months as its operating cycle for the classification of assets and liabilities into current and non-current.

-These financial statements are approved for issue by the Board of Directors on 25 April 2024.
+These financial statements are approved for issue by the Board of Directors on 29 April 2026.
 The revision to these financial statements is permitted by the Board of Directors after obtaining necessary approvals or at the instance of regulatory authorities as per provisions of the Act.

 The financial statements have been prepared on a going concern basis using historical cost convention and on an accrual method of accounting, except for certain financial assets and liabilities which are measured at fair value as explained in the accounting policies below.

-3 a) Material accounting policies
+3a) Material accounting policies

-(A) Revenue recognition
+(A) (i) Revenue recognition

 • Sale of goods/rendering of services (including revenue from contracts with customers)

 The Company's revenue from contracts with customers is mainly from the sale of oil and gas, aluminium, copper, iron ore and power.
 Revenue from contracts with customers is recognised when control of the goods or services is transferred to the customer as per terms of contract, which usually is on delivery of the goods to the shipping agent at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
 Revenue is recognised net of discounts, volume rebates, outgoing sales taxes/ goods and service tax and other indirect taxes.
-Revenues from sale of byproducts are included in revenue.
+Revenues from sale of by-products are included in revenue.

 Certain of the Company's sales contracts provide for provisional pricing based on the price on the London Metal Exchange (LME) and crude index, as specified in the contract.
 Revenue in respect of such contracts is recognised when control passes to the customer and is measured at the amount the entity expects to be entitled - being the estimate of the price expected to be received at the end of the measurement period.
 Post transfer of control of goods, provisional pricing features are accounted in accordance with Ind AS 109 'Financial Instruments' rather than Ind AS 115 Revenue from contracts with customers and therefore the Ind AS 115 rules on variable consideration do not apply.
 These 'provisional pricing' adjustments, i.e., the consideration adjusted post transfer of control are included in total revenue from operations on the face of the statement of profit and loss and disclosed by way of note to the financial statements.
 Final settlement of the price is based on the applicable price for a specified future period.
 The Company's provisionally priced sales are marked to market using the relevant forward prices for the future period specified in the contract and is adjusted in revenue.